 One of the primary problems of early Christianity was that of heresy.

-Heresy as generally defined as a departure from the traditional Christian beliefs; the creation of new ideas, rituals and forms of worship within the Christian church.
-This was especially dangerous to a faith in which for a long time the rules as to what was the proper Christian belief remained very vague and open to interpretation.
+Heresy is generally defined as a departure from the traditional Christian beliefs; the creation of new ideas, rituals and forms of worship within the Christian church.
+This was especially dangerous to a new faith whose proper beliefs remained very vague and open to interpretation during its infancy.

 The gnostics were a sect older than Christianity itself.
 They had already used Jewish faith as a basis with which they mixed many eastern myths as well as Greek philosophy (gnosis = knowledge).

 Due to the multitude of influences, gnosticism varied largely in its forms.
 With the emergence of Christianity bits and pieces of Christian faith were integrated into gnosticism.